NarravulaSupriya/NarravulaSupriya/README.md

 - 👋 Hi, I’m @NarravulaSupriya
-- 👀 I’m interested in developing software and exploring new technologies
+- 👀 I’m interested in developing software and exploring new technologies.
+Currently, my team and I are developing an app, which you can find at CampusConnect.
 - 💞️ I’m looking to collaborate on a variety of projects, including software development, open-source contributions, and exploring new technologies to learn best software development practices
 - 📫 How to reach me:21r11a6631@gcet.edu.in
 - 😄 Pronouns: she/her